-Both men's and women's perspectives should be taken into account.
+Both men's and women's perspectives should be considered.

 Vulnerable groups should be identified through the ESIA process; the client has to ensure that these groups are not disadvantaged in the resettlement process, are fully informed and aware of their rights, and are able to benefit equally from the resettlement opportunities and benefits.